xpcosmos/curriculos/README.md

 ## Lastest Version of my resume

 Hi, recruiter!
 Welcome to my resume page!
-Here you'll discover every new thing of your future employe's career
+Here you'll discover every new thing of your future employe's career.

 ### Presentation